Reda-R/Install_Kong_Enterprise/README.md

 # How to get a license ?

-The license is delivered by Kong Inc.
+The license for Kong Enterprise is delivered by Kong Inc.